raubreysmith/cypress-realworld-app/README.md

 > 💬 **Note from maintainers**
 >
 > This application is purely for demonstration and educational purposes.
 Its setup and configuration resemble typical real-world applications, but it's not a full-fledged production system.
 Use this app to learn, experiment, tinker, and practice application testing with Cypress.
 >
+> \*Playwright examples have been added by copying the existing tests with the Cypress commands left in as comments for comparison.
+>
 > Happy Testing!